obriencj/koji-smoky-dingo/docs/commands/userinfo.rst

 any, and a listing of any permissions they have.
 If the user is configured to perform a CG import, this will also be presented.

-User statistics include
+For groups this command will also show the list of members.

+The ``--stats`` option was introduced in version 2.0.0, and provides additional output:

 * Owned package count
 * Submitted task count
 * Created builds count
 * Last task summary
 * Last build summary

-For groups this command will also show the members.

 References